 William Castle and Hammer Films are not exactly names that you automatically think of on the same bill.
 Okay, so they were both big names in horror around the same time.
 And for a time both seemed to mine similar veins – after Alfred Hitchcock’s Psycho (1960) came out, both Castle and Hammer tapped the psycho-thriller for a few years after, as well as made entries in the Batty Old Dames genre kicked off by What Ever Happened to Baby Jane?
 (1962).

 On the other hand, Castle and Hammer both had very different styles.
-Castle was a master of self-promotion and made films in the sensation-seeking approach patented P.T.
+Castle was a master of self-promotion and made films in the sensation-seeking approach as patented by P.T.
 Barnum but was never much of a stylist.
 Hammer on the other hand were all about period setting and a heavily layered application of mood, rich colour and set dressing.
 Castle also preferred to shoot in black-and-white and The Old Dark House was only the second film he made in colour.

 In this case, the work that Castle and Hammer have turned to remake is The Old Dark House (1932), a classic from the great James Whale and featuring an amazing cast line-up that included Boris Karloff, Ernest Thesiger, Charles Laughton and Gloria Stuart of Titanic (1997) fame.
 The original concerns a couple and their friend who are forced to take refuge in the house by a storm where they are welcomed by the sinisterly friendly Femm family.
 More than any of his other films, this allowed James Whale’s droll, eccentric humour to find its full flowering and the film is remembered as a classic for its macabre jollity.